Anchore Enterprise exposes an API that lets the software entities (agents, plugins, and

 Inventory Time-To-Live

-As part of reporting on your runtime environment, Anchore maintains an active record of the containers, the images they run,
+As part of reporting on your runtime environment, Anchore Enterprise maintains an active record of the containers, the images they run,

 and other related metadata based on time they were last reported by an inventory agent.